 We tested the quality of our toolkit along two dimensions, correctness and usability.
-To verify the correctness of the computation results, we have successfully built several complex front ends, including an industry standard front end based on Mel-frequency cepstrum coefficients
+The implementation of each algorithm is verified manually or by using other tools such as Matlab.
+To verify the correctness of the computation results for large recipes, we have successfully built several complex front ends, including an industry standard front end based on Mel-frequency cepstrum coefficients (MFCCs) [4] as shown in Figure 4.